via Alright By Me

 Personal experiences in the world of Male Chastity

 I cheated.
 Yip I did it, I am not proud of it, but that won't change a thing.
 This is my story of me trying to survive one day at a time.
 No guarantees....

-This blog is where I post love poems and inspirational posts.
+Love poems and inspirational posts.